opentelekomcloud-docs/elastic-cloud-server/umn/source/service_overview/ecs_specifications_and_types/large-memory_ecss.rst

    .. note::

       The maximum number of disks attached to an existing large-memory ECS remains unchanged.
 To attach 60 disks, enable advanced disk.
-For details, see `Enabling Advanced Disk <../../evs_disks/enabling_advanced_disk.html>`__.
+For details, see :ref:`Enabling Advanced Disk <en-us_topic_0122307169>`.